 One of the biggest reasons we seek advice from others is because we feel fear about making our own decisions.

 But here’s the thing – if you feel fear, then you’re probably moving in the right direction.
-And most of your friends and family will likely agree with your fears and steer you away from it.
+Unfortunately, most of your friends and family will likely agree with your fears and steer you away from it.